SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/README.md

 1. Briefly explain the strategies you have chosen and why you have chosen them.

-2. Provide evidences that you have played with the two strategies (configuration done, screenshots, ...)
+2. Provide evidence that you have played with the two strategies (configuration done, screenshots, ...)

-3. Compare the both strategies and conclude which is the best for this lab (not necessary the best at all).
+3. Compare the two strategies and conclude which is the best for this lab (not necessary the best at all).

 #### References